Yordan Alvarez Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 4.86 team ERA that ranks 22nd across all league pitching staffs.
+- The Blue Jays have the 20th-ranked team ERA across all league pitching staffs (4.70).

-- The Blue Jays surrender the second-most home runs in baseball (26 total, 1.5 per game).
+- The Blue Jays surrender the fifth-most home runs in baseball (26 total, 1.4 per game).

-- Bassitt gets the start for the Blue Jays, his fourth of the season.
-He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- Berrios (1-2 with a 7.98 ERA and 18 strikeouts in 14 2/3 innings pitched) makes the start for the Blue Jays, his fourth of the season.

-- The right-hander's most recent appearance came on Thursday against the Detroit Tigers, when he went six innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent time out came on Friday against the Tampa Bay Rays, when he threw five innings, surrendering one earned run while allowing four hits.

-- The 34-year-old has put up a 7.63 ERA and 7 strikeouts per nine innings across three games this season, while giving up a batting average of .276 to opposing hitters.
+- The 28-year-old has a 7.98 ERA and 11 strikeouts per nine innings in three games this season, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.